Solar Energy FAQ

 You can estimate how much electricity your system will produce using the

-following simple "rule of thumb" for well sited (shade free)
+following simple guideline for well sited (shade free)

 Seattle area systems: